SirToby-Gore/raspberry-pi-demos/README.md

 ## Basic Demos

-These demos are a good hands on way to play around with some python code and immediatly see results using the LED matrix on the SenseHat.
+These demos are a good hands on way to play around with some python code and immediately see results using the LED matrix on the SenseHat.

 - 01 Hello world
 - 02 Hello Tim